MicrosoftDocs/win32/desktop-src/Controls/tcm-setpadding.md

 ---
 title: TCM\_SETPADDING message
-description: Sets the amount of space (padding) around each tab's icon and label in a tab control.
-You can send this message explicitly or by using the TabCtrl\_SetPadding macro. ms.assetid: 'c7f84c0d-8bf4-429a-b403-a0019575e72e'
+description: Sets the amount of space (padding) around each tabs icon and label in a tab control.
+You can send this message explicitly or by using the TabCtrl\_SetPadding macro. ms.assetid: c7f84c0d-8bf4-429a-b403-a0019575e72e
+keywords:
-keywords: ["TCM_SETPADDING message Windows Controls"]
+- TCM_SETPADDING message Windows Controls
 topic_type:
 - apiref
 api_name: